hanshulll/CodeCollection/README.md

 <br>

 ## What is HacktoberFest🏵️?
-Hacktoberfest, in its 8th year, is a month-long celebration of open source software run by DigitalOcean.
+**Hacktoberfest**, in its 8th year, is a month-long celebration of open source software run by DigitalOcean.
 During the month of October, you are invited to join open-source software enthusiasts, beginners, and the developer community by contributing to open-source projects.

 # Rewards🥇
 - For beginners this is the great opportunity to dive in the pool of open source.